dezoito/dezoito.github.io/_posts/2023-11-01-rust-todo-example-application.md

    2 | Task 2                                       Pending  2023-11-01 15:39:54
 ```

+---

 <p>&nbsp;</p>

 ## Part 4: Testing the Application

-The idiomatic way to test your Rust app seems to be writing your tests and assertions in the same file where the code that is being tested resides.
+The idiomatic way to test your Rust app is commonly done by writing your tests and assertions in the same file where the code that is being tested resides.

 In this block, we will add tests for the CRUD functions defined in `lib.rs`: